Get Prepared for Home Dialysis

 Plan for your home HD access site

-There are three types of hemodialysis access sites: a fistula, a graft, and a HD catheter.
+There are three hemodialysis access types: a fistula, a graft, and a HD catheter.
 Your nephrologist will help you determine which type is right for you based on the strength of your veins and your overall health.
-The healing process depends on which type of access site you choose.
+The healing process depends on which type of access you choose.
 A fistula takes six to eight weeks to heal and a graft takes two to three weeks.
 If medically necessary, you may have an HD catheter that can be used immediately after placement.
 However, the catheter has a higher risk of infection and should not be used as a permanent access site.